 Uninsured/underinsured coverage for bodily injury is also required in New York.
 This coverage provides protection for you and your passengers, if the at-fault party in an accident either doesn’t have insurance, (uninsured)or if they do not carry enough liability insurance (underinsured).

-If you are looking to expand your coverage, or you’re shopping for insurance for the first time, simply fill out our intuitive application and let us do the work for you.
-If you already have insurance and think you might be paying too much, just connect your current policy documents, and we’ll shop for the best deals across multiple different insurance companies.
+If you are looking to expand your coverage, or you’re shopping for the best car insurance comparison rates for the first time, simply fill out our intuitive application and let us do the work for you.
+If you already have insurance and think you might be paying too much, just connect your current policy documents, and we’ll shop for the best 12-month car insurance quote.
 We’ll return quotes that you can actually buy, along with a side-by-side comparison of your current policy.

 Happy insurance shopping, New Yorkers!